“Learning never exhausts the mind.” – Leonardo da Vinci

-Have you ever wondered how CLO AAA/AA/A/BBB/BB tranche ratings are created from a portfolio of non-investment grade loans?
+Have you ever wondered how CLO tranche ratings—AAA, AA, A, BBB, and BB—are determined from a portfolio of non-investment-grade loans, typically rated B+/B/B-?

-This article will try to address this question simplistically.
+This article aims to explore this question in a straightforward manner.

-Three key factors drive the shape of the portfolio credit loss profile:
+Three critical factors shape a portfolio’s credit loss profile:

-- Probability of default (PD) of each loan in the portfolio (driven by its credit rating and tenor)
+- Probability of default (PD) for each loan in the portfolio, influenced by its credit rating and tenor.

-- Default correlation between loans (driven by sub-industry, industry, regions and country)
+- Default correlation between loans, which depends on factors such as sub-industry, industry, region, and country.

-Companies would have a higher default correlation with other companies operating in the same industry than those operating in different sectors.
-Not all companies in the same declining industry would suffer the same fate, as some might still emerge as winners even when their peers went out of business.
-Therefore, this could explain why default correlation within the same industry is typically lower than most people assume.
+Companies tend to have a higher default correlation with others operating within the same industry compared to those in different sectors.
+However, not all companies in a struggling industry will meet the same fate; some may still succeed even as their peers face insolvency.
+This dynamic helps explain why default correlation within the same industry is often lower than commonly perceived.

 Table 1 | Portfolio credit losses |